dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 that the context has full control over and complete knowledge of the eFP/D object and its type.
 You may want to take a look at [the respective example](#mutable-parameters).

+Only requiring `const` as a qualifier in fact does suffice.
+One could conjecture that [aliasing](https://en.wikipedia.org/wiki/Pointer_aliasing) could lead to problems, but it does not.
+You may want to take a look at [the respective example](#const-and-aliasing).

+However, this document does not contain a proof (or a proof sketch) that aliasing really is impossible.
+If the Language Maintainers find it too dangerous to risk, the author suggests going forth with `immutable` alone instead of `const` or `immutable`.
+Because pointer, slice, and array types with more than one level of indirection are hard to use with `immutable`, applicability of them is greatly reduced.
+On the other hand, wide usage of them otherwise would probably not have happened either.

 In the case of checking `@safe` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system`, an essential call to the eFP/D object is considered illegal.